JellyTitan/Sofle-Pico/docs/current-status.md

 {: .no_toc }

 While the current hardware iteration is stable and functional, (v.3.5.4) there are some supporting tasks still in progress.
-Specifically, QMK & VIA commits, and improving documentation.
+Specifically, QMK & VIA commits, and improving documentation. v3.5.5 Choc and MX variants are currently in testing, and will be released when validated.

 ## Table of contents
 {: .no_toc .text-delta }